David Schumacher (racing driver): 2021

-In February 2021 it was announced that Schumacher would race for Trident Racing in the 2021 season.
+In February 2021, it was announced that Schumacher would race for Trident Racing in the 2021 season.
 On 4 July 2021 he achieved his first FIA F3 points, podium and victory in race 2 of the third round at the Red Bull Ring, having started the race from reverse-grid pole.
 Throughout the next two rounds, the German would go on to finish in the points in all but one race, even scoring his second podium of the year in the second race at Spa-Francorchamps, where he and teammate Jack Doohan gave Trident their first one-two finish in their Formula 3 history.

-At Zandvoort, Schumacher qualified a career best of 2nd, behind Dennis Hauger.
-During the feature race, with 3 laps to go, Schumacher was running in 2nd place until Victor Martins made a failed attempt to pass Schumacher, taking him out while trying to overtake him.
-Schumacher's 5th place the race before proved to be his last points finish during the season, as he finished 14th and 15th in the final round.
+At Zandvoort, Schumacher qualified a career best of second, behind Dennis Hauger.
+During the feature race, with three laps to go, Schumacher was running in second place until Victor Martins made a failed attempt to pass Schumacher, taking him out while trying to overtake him.
+Schumacher's fifth place the race before proved to be his last points finish during the season, as he finished 14th and 15th in the final round.
 He ended the season with just 55 points, compared to his teammates Doohan and Novalak with 179 and 147 points respectively.
-He still however, helped Trident clinch the constructors' championship by 4 points.
+He still however, helped Trident clinch the constructors' championship by four points.

 2022

-In April 2022 it was announced that Schumacher would return to Charouz Racing System, the team which he drove for in 2020, to replace Ayrton Simmons at the Imola round.
+In April 2022, it was announced that Schumacher would return to Charouz Racing System, the team which he drove for in 2020, to replace Ayrton Simmons at the Imola round.
 He started 29th and last for both of the races, but recovered to finish 18th and 12th in the races.
 Due to DTM commitments, Schumacher was replaced by Lirim Zendeli for the Barcelona round.
 At Zandvoort, Schumacher made his second appearance of the season with Charouz, as Christian Mansell returned to his main campaign in the Euroformula Open.
 Schumacher once again returned to DTM that clashed with the Monza season finale and was replaced by Alessandro Famularo.
 Schumacher ended the championship 28th overall, highest of the non-scorers and even ahead of some full-timers.

 Sportscar career

 2022

-He left Formula 3 at the conclusion of the 2021 season to join the Deutsche Tourenwagen Masters for its 2022 campaign.
+Schumacher left Formula 3 at the conclusion of the 2021 season to join the Deutsche Tourenwagen Masters for its 2022 campaign.
 His season started in a promising manner, qualifying tenth at the Lausitzring and eventually finishing 14th, however a flurry of retirements as a result of crashes, most notably one with three-time DTM champion René Rast at the Nürburgring, led to criticism regarding the German's driving conduct.
 The best result of the season came at Spa-Francorchamps, where Schumacher ended up eleventh, a mere second behind the points positions, albeit that weekend also yielded a twelve-place grid penalty for Race 2 caused by multiple track limit infractions.
 At the final event, he was involved in a collision with Thomas Preining, which caused a fracture of Schumacher's lumbar vertebrae.
-The German ended the season in 28th place, having failed to score points, summing it up by stating that it "hadn't been a good season".
+He ended the season in 28th place, having failed to score points, summing it up by stating that it "hadn't been a good season".